TMElyralab/MusePose/README.md

 [MusePose](https://github.com/TMElyralab/MusePose) is an image-to-video generation framework for virtual human under control signal such as pose.

 `MusePose` is the last building block of **the Muse opensource serie**.
 Together with [MuseV](https://github.com/TMElyralab/MuseV) and [MuseTalk](https://github.com/TMElyralab/MuseTalk), we hope the community can join us and march towards the vision where a virtual human can be generated end2end with native ability of full body movement and interaction.
+Please stay tuned for our next milestone!

 We really appreciate [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone) for their academic paper and [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone) for their code base, which have significantly expedited the development of the AIGC community and [MusePose](https://github.com/TMElyralab/MusePose).